MichaelLarocca/blog-michael-jude-larocca/posts/2022/10-22/LinkedIn-Austin Henline.md

 ![My LiveStream Screenshot](img/My-Review.png)

-*My review - timestamp: 49:30*
+*My review - timestamp: 49:10*

 ---

 ### My LinkedIn profile review
 I had my LinkedIn profile reviewed on two previous Scrimba Livestreams.
 Taking what I learned, I updated my profile with the feedback and advice I was given.

+Before this YouTube Livestream event, I reached out to Scrimba community manager [Leanne](https://www.youtube.com/c/CodewithLeanne) and asked if I could once again have my LinkedIn profile reviewed, to which she graciously accommodated.

-It is time for LinkedIn professional Austin Henline to review my profile and let us know what I got right, what I got wrong, and how to optimize my profile further.
+It is now time for LinkedIn professional Austin Henline to review my profile and let us know what I got right, what I got wrong, and how to optimize my profile further!

 ---